johnpeterman72/CursorRIPER.sigma/docs/quickstart.md

 ## 🎓 Next Steps

-1. Read full documentation in `/docs/`
+1. Read complete documentation in `/docs/`
-2. Review symbol reference guide
+2. Review the symbol reference guide
 3. Try a simple project with RIPER modes
 4. Enable MCP services one at a time
 5. Consider BMAD for team projects

 ---
-*Framework Version: 1.0.4 | Quick Start v1.0*
+*Framework Version: 1.0.5 | Quick Start v1.0*